george-hawkins/arf-drone/notes-to-self.md

     $ convert -scale 200% x.bmp y.png

+Or for multiple files:

+    for i in *.bmp
+    do
+        convert -scale 200% $i ${i%.bmp}.png
+    done

+The warnings can be ignored and seem to be a result of incorrect header data in the original BMPs from OpenTX.

 Note that BMP is a space inefficient format - even at up to 16 times multiplication the resulting PNG is still smaller than the original BMP.